 When the child was sleeping, Castles took a naked photo of him and saved it to his phone.

-Castles told a forensic psychologist that he started having sex with men when he was younger than the boy and “I thought it would be safer if he learnt with me,” the court heard.
+Castles told a forensic psychologist that he first experienced sex with men when younger than the boy.

 The man later described the offences as a “dark episode of my life”.